roiperlman/ngx-document-scanner/projects/ngx-opencv/README.md

 		  // subscribe to status of OpenCV module
 		  this.ngxOpenCv.cvState.subscribe(
 		    (cvState: OpenCVState) => {
           // do something with the state string this.cvState = cvState.state;
           this.ready.emit(cvState.ready);
           if (cvState.error) {
             // handle errors
           } else if (cvState.loading) {
             // e.g. show loading indicator
             } else if (cvState.ready) {
               // do image processing stuff
             }
 		  });

-**Note that loading and parsing of the OpenCV library is done synchronously, and might take some time while blocking execution of other processes, depending on client's device.** Therefore I'd recommend binding a loading inicator to the state observable.
+**Note that loading and parsing of the OpenCV library is done synchronously, and might take some time while blocking execution of other processes, depending on client's device.** Therefore it's recommended to bind a loading indicator to the state observable.

 The observable emits an `OpenCVState` object when changes occur, with the following properties: